OthmanB/Benomar2022/Data/Readme.md

 	- grids: grids of Alm that are used to make some of the plots.
 Those data are provided here.

 I made available most of the data on a IPFS-based (https://docs.ipfs.tech/concepts/what-is-ipfs/) database (https://filebase.com).
-To stay in a free-to-use system, I am limited to 5 Gb data.
-All fits in this except the Simulations (MCMC_Simulation_data) used for the bias analysis.
-These can be instead obtained from https://othman.benomar.fr.to/Data.html
+The Simulation data being very large (70 Gb), these are for the moment not stored in IPFS (upload in progress).
+The simulation files can be instead obtained from https://othman.benomar.fr.to/Data.html

 Here are the links to compressed version of the data for the Activity analysis and the spectrum analysis: